18F/performance-gov-research/GLOSSARY.md

 ##### Resource Management Officer

+Office - One of five OMB offices on the B (budget) side that helps to carry out OMB’s central activity of assisting the President in overseeing the preparation of the Federal Budget and supervising its administration of Executive Branch agencies.
+In helping to formulate the President’s spending plans, the RMOs assess the effectiveness of agency programs, policies, and procedures, weigh competing funding demands within and among agencies, and help work with agencies to set funding priorities.
+Once the Budget is enacted, RMOs are responsible for the execution of Federal budgetary policies and provide ongoing policy and management guidance to Federal agencies.
+As part of these and other responsibilities, the RMOs provide analysis and evaluation, oversee implementation of policy options, and support government-wide management initiatives.

-Assigned to an agency by the Office of Management and Budget.
+Officer - Assigned to an agency by the Office of Management and Budget.
 Reviews the agency's mission and overview, strategic plans, and priority goals and indicators.